Ex-boyfriend guilty on all four counts in murder of Madeline Kingsbury of Winona

 “I knew from that night that she was gone,” Kolka said after the verdict.
 She said she feels good that Fravel is facing justice.

-Kingsbury was found on 198th Street a half-mile off of Hwy.
+Kingsbury was found on 198th Street a half-mile off Hwy.
 43, on property Fravel’s father maintained for a number of years.
 Her body was wrapped in a gray fitted sheet that had been duct-taped together; she also had a towel tied around her neck.
 A medical examiner later said she died of homicidal violence by asphyxiation, though the body was too decomposed to find further evidence.

-“To say this that this was a huge undertaking would be a great understatement,” said Winona Police Chief Tom Williams.
+“To say that this was a huge undertaking would be a great understatement,” said Winona Police Chief Tom Williams.

 Williams said law enforcement worked together for months even after Fravel was arrested to ensure his conviction.